Super-natural/superTween/README.md

 ##superTween.kill360
 Kills a 360 on the given element

-# A look at 360's
+# A look at 360s
 These are a custom fix to create more engaging videos on devices that do not allow autoplaying video.
-It requires a spritesheet of frames stitched together vertically. the superTween command that launches one of these incrementally jumps the image a set distance on a specified interval allowing a short preview of a video the be autoplayed and looped for a more engaging experience.
+It requires a spritesheet of frames stitched together vertically.
+The superTween command that launches one of these incrementally jumps the image a set distance on a specified interval allowing a short preview of a video the be autoplayed and looped for a more engaging experience.
 The object parameters are as follows:

 	superTween.run360(